Episode - 8F06

-- Hypocritical Humor: When Moe suggested Homer to buy the reed before buying the beer (Moe's is next door to King Toot's Music Shop), Homer replied that he didn't tell Moe how to do his job.
-Later he told Moe how to hold the beer mug while filling it.
+- Hypocritical Humor: When Moe suggests Homer buy the reed before buying the beer (Moe's is next door to King Toot's Music Shop), Homer replies that he doesn't tell Moe how to do his job.
+Then he tells Moe how to hold the beer mug while filling it.

 - Jerkass Realization: Viewing the home movie of Homer ignoring Lisa when she takes her first steps and says her first words gives Homer a nasty case of reality of how bad a father he's been to her in the past.

-- Never My Fault: That's what Principal Skinner thought of Lisa when she said her music was bad because of a faulty saxophone reed.
+- Never My Fault: That's what Principal Skinner thought of Lisa when she says her music was bad because of a faulty saxophone reed.

-- Noodle Incident: Moe apparently saved the owner of the music store and his wife from a burning car at some point.
+- Moe apparently saved the owner of the music store and his wife from a burning car at some point.